 Or

 “But if I did not think much about Lutkins, the office did.
 I found them all upset.”
-What made the office upset?
-[Hint: The Hack Driver]

 (a) Because the speaker didn’t bother much about Lutkins although he was paid for it.